icaruszhu/foss/README.md

-# Build a Plain-Text Personal Legal Knowledge System
+## Build a Plain-Text Personal Legal Knowledge System
 ![markdown-plks](https://raw.githubusercontent.com/icaruszhu/pat/master/image/zhu-markdown-based-plks.png)

-Figure: A Markdowndown based workflow  (by Chen)
+Figure: A Markdown-based Workflow for Building a Personal Legal Knowledge System (by Chen)

-# Background
+## Background

 This guide is prepared for my personal tutees during our weekly online Personal Academic Tutoring (PAT) sessions due to the fact we are not able to meet face to face on Campus in the midst of the [[Covid-19]][^1] pandemic.
 I have two groups of undergraduate tutees, one being in their first year and the other final year.
 Each group contains about 15 students and we meet every week via Zoom.